DuncanB112P/CICD-Pipeline_Duncan0224/README.md

 These IAM roles and policies were already established in the client's AWS account.
 These roles and policies can alternatively be created in Terraform as part of the configuration.

-Users who implemen this configuration **MUST ENSURE THAT**:
+Users who implement this configuration **MUST ENSURE THAT**:
 1. individual **.txt** files for each ARN exist in their local environment
 2. that they have set the path to those files correctly (_relative to the "root" directory_).

+**_It is important to note that alothough the "${path.root}/" method will keep sensitive information from being uploaded to version control, that information will still be present in the /tfstate file._**